iamgulfam/amazon-sales-analysis/README.md

 ## 📈 Results & Conclusion

-The dashboard confirms that Maharashtra, Karnataka, and Tamil Nadu are Amazon.in's top three revenue-contributing states for apparel.
+The dashboard confirms that Maharashtra, Karnataka, and Tamil Nadu are Amazon.in its top three revenue-contributing states for apparel.
 T-shirts dominate sales volume; the medium size is the most popular, and Ekart is the primary last-mile delivery partner.
 Amazon's own fulfillment center significantly outperforms merchant fulfillment.
 The 4.62% cancellation rate is low, but the 5.18% unshipped orders flag a logistics gap worth monitoring.

 This project proves that even without DAX, Power BI with a clean Excel source produces business-grade insights for e-commerce operations.